 It’s not based on facts, it’s a fictional set of issues.

 The reason why Amnesty International is listed there is that it is part of the government’s campaign to delegitimize any kind of independent voice, any kind of dissent, any kind of accountability mechanism on the government.

-In the consultation Amnesty in mentioned as an organization that demanded the release of Ahmed H., who after the riots in Röszke was accused of talking into a megaphone and throwing “solid objects” towards the police.
+In the consultation Amnesty is mentioned as an organization that demanded the release of Ahmed H., who was accused of talking into a megaphone and throwing “solid objects” towards the police during the riots in Röszke.
 He was charged with terrorism, which Amnesty holds “unfounded and absurd”.
 The Syrian man was sentenced to 10 years, however, the second-degree court found the ruling unfounded and ordered a new trial.

 So, I mean the trial of Ahmed H. from the very outset was not a fair trial, because even before the trial was completed, the government had been running an expensive campaign to prove that he was a terrorist.
 Even when the trial was in progress.
 It is a fragrant violation of all international standards.
 And as you know, it’s already been rejected by the court.
 The second round of the trial is about to begin in the end of October.
 It’s in that context that they have referred to Amnesty.
 We don’t take that seriously.
 I am very grateful to them for giving Amnesty a lot of publicity.

 The government says that Amnesty International is one of the “pseudo-civilian organizations” of George Soros that try to implement the Soros-plan, and its representatives are his agents.
 Are you a Soros-agent?

 (laughing) I am not sure what this Soros-plan is or what a Soros-agent is.
 The good thing about Amnesty is that we are a global movement of ordinary people who stand up for human rights everywhere.
 Over 95 per cent of our income comes from our members, activists.
 We have 7 million members and activists in the world, individuals who make small contributions.